codezilla2018/WiCard/README.md

 ### Receiving WiCards.

 If you need to receive a WiCard from another person.
-Simply Click on __Receive WiCard__ Button on Home Screen or Drawer.
+Simply Click on __Receive WiCard__ Button on Home Screen or __Get a WiCard__ option on Drawer.
 Then you will be redirect to the Receiving Wizard.

 ![my wicards](http://i66.tinypic.com/6fz7sz.jpg)